electricalgorithm/conan-threesome-library-application-server/README.md

 2. Build and publish the library using `docker compose run library_builder`
 3. Build the application that requires the library built in previous step with `docker compose run application_builder`
 4. Run the application in your Linux host-machine or by using `docker compose run development` and `./conan_application/package/bin/awesome_app`.

+### Build from Source and Build using Generated
+If you want to build the library before linking it to application set `BUILD_FROM_SOURCE` environment variable to 1, if you want to directly use the compiled files from artifactory use 0.